cryptolok/DeCryKe/README.md

 ```bash
 openssl aes-256-cbc -pass file:True_Key -in True_Message.enc -out True_Message -nosalt -d
 ```
 It will produce True_Message, revealing it.

-Don't forget to do everything that was mentioned for key encryption (trace wipe).
+Don't forget to wipe the trace as mentioned for key encryption.

 If someone demands you the key, assuming that they have your transmission (Decoy_Message.enc using eavesdropping for instance), you just provide True_Message.enc as the key, so it will decrypt the decoy being sent:
 ```bash